saurabh-potnis/gym-management/README.md

 This is a full-stack Gym Website developed using **PHP**, **MySQL**, **HTML**, **CSS**, and **JavaScript**.
 It allows users to view gym plans, register, and manage profiles.
 Admins can manage members, plans, and trainers.
+The project is fully containerized using **Docker** for easy setup and portability.
 ---

 ## 🚀 Features